srikaran3004/Pre-School-management/README.md

 Run the Project

-Open your browser and visit: http://localhost/preschool Screenshots
+Open your browser and visit: http://localhost/preschool
-1. Home Page

-2. New Enrollment

-3. Admin Dashboard

-4. Admin New Enrollments

 Contributions
 Feel free to fork this repository and contribute to the project.
 Pull requests are welcome!